CHOICE – Private Facilitation Training (On-site or Live Online)

-In addition to hosting our 2.5-Day Agile, 3-Day Fundamental, 5-Day Professional or 2-Day Advanced Facilitation training, MG RUSH offers CHOICE: Private Facilitation Training designed to fit your organization’s participants, culture, and specific needs.
+In addition to hosting our 2.5-Day Agile, 3-Day Fundamental, 5-Day Professional, Strategic Planning, Board Meeting Management, or 2-Day Advanced Facilitation training, MG RUSH offers CHOICE: Private Facilitation Training, Meeting Design, and Leadership Training customized to fit your organization’s participants, culture, and specific needs.

 To make tailored courses easy, we have a three-step process that enables us to isolate and concentrate on the specific needs of private groups.